 Launching your freelance writing career might feel daunting at first.
-One of the best ways to get started is by taking the online course Earn More Writing that will show you how to build your personal brand and locate the best writing gigs in any niche.
+One of the best ways to get started is by taking the online course Earn More Writing which will show you how to build your personal brand and locate the best writing gigs in any niche.

-22. Start a Blog
+40. Start a Blog

 Think of it as a “referral fee” your landlord pays you when a friend signs an apartment lease and mentions your name.

 It’s entirely possible to earn affiliate income from articles you wrote 3 or 4 years ago.

-23. Start a YouTube Channel
+41. Start a YouTube Channel

-In some ways, video channels like YouTube are more relevant than blogs with 1,000 word posts since you can visually see the person changing a car battery, performing a skateboard trick, or beating the final boss in a video game.
+In some ways, video channels like YouTube are more relevant than blogs with 1,000-word posts since you can visually see the person changing a car battery, performing a skateboard trick, or beating the final boss in a video game.

 As long as the video is on YouTube and people continue to watch it, you have the opportunity to gain affiliate income when they make a purchase.

-24. Earn Stock Dividends
+42. Earn Stock Dividends

 While your disposable income might be very small as a college student, it’s never too early to start investing in stocks that pay regular dividends.

-If you don’t have the time to learn about investing, but want to get a head start on building a nest egg so you can retire early, Betterment is a hands-free way to get started.
+If you don’t have the time to learn about investing but want to get a head start on building a nest egg so you can retire early, Betterment is a hands-free way to get started.

 You can also trade ETFs and Mutual Funds to increase your investment diversification by reducing market risk without sacrificing your earning potential.

-In addition to having some of the lowest fees in the industry, Ally Invest has excellent customer service and some pretty good research tools as well.
+In addition to having some of the lowest fees in the industry, Ally Invest has excellent customer service and some pretty good market research tools as well.

-Making Money On Campus
+On Campus Opportunities

 Let’s review some of the classic ways to make money in college.
 These might include some of the ways your parents or older siblings worked as college students.

-Each semester, your school has paid work-study positions to fill which may potentially allow you to be a computer lab assistant, work behind the desk at the college library, or become a clerical assistant for an academic department.
+Each semester, your school has paid work-study positions to fill which may potentially allow you to be a computer lab research assistant, work behind the desk at the college library, or become a clerical research assistant for an academic department.

 There is an element of “work” to these jobs, but when you don’t have to replace paper in the printers or help a student or professor with a task, you can use the time to study.

 Many colleges often have groups of visitors that come to view the historic buildings or sites on the campus grounds and offer a 1-hour tour several times each day.

-27. Be a Cashier at the School Museum or Campus Gift Shop
+48. Work at the School Museum or Campus Gift Shop

-Many historical colleges also have a school museum that tells about the history of the college and might include special collections donated by alumni for current students and visitors to enjoy.
+Many historical colleges also have a school museum that tells about the history of the college and might include special collections donated by alumni for current college students and visitors to enjoy.

 Being a cashier means you might not have as much free time to study compared to being a computer lab or library assistant.

-28. Work at the Cafeteria
+49. Work at the Cafeteria

 Although these jobs might be more time intensive, it can be possible to have flexible hours as you can work breakfast, lunch, or dinner, compared to only in the afternoons with other types of employment.

-29. Become a Resident Assistant
+50. Become a Resident Assistant

-This can be a great opportunity to earn some cash while serving in a leadership role.
+This can be a great opportunity to earn some cash while serving in a leadership role in one of the most popular campus jobs.
 You are responsible for the dorm residents in your quad, after all.

-As you can see, there are several ways that you can make money in college.
+As you can see, there are several easy ways that you can make money in college.
 Hopefully, you found one way to earn extra cash while you are finishing up your college degree.